About Weder.

 The person behind Weder.

 With my trained eye – formed by years of interest and endless looking – I choose art that appeals to me personally.
 Original pieces that have been hidden for years in attics, or private homes or estates.
 I look for oil paintings with a lot of character.
-Often expressive, but then in a softer, more subdued colour tone.
+Often expressive, but then in a softer, more subdued color tone.

 Cleaning, restoring and framing